jmerizia/plainapi/README.md

 # PlainAPI

-This is a tool that lets you create APIs using English language.
+PlainAPI is a compiler and IDE for a new kind of programming language that incorporates natural language.

-It uses GPT3 to translate between user defined queries and SQL statements.
+Using recent advancements in language models, we are able to build

 Note: You will need to be in the OpenAI API Beta program in order to use this.
 If you are not in the program and would still like to use this,